How to Join 4-H

 4-H is a volunteer organization and we are thankful for our volunteers (18 years old +) who donate their time, energy, and enthusiasm to make 4-H programs come alive in their community.
 4-H volunteers mentor youth and support them to become responsible, self-directed and productive members of society.

 To join a 4-H club in Santa Clara County, visit Santa Clara County 4-H Clubs to learn which club is closest to you.
-Please contact the club leader or enrollment coordinator on the flyer for specific information about attending a club meeting soon.
+Please contact the club leader or enrollment coordinator on the flyer for specific information about participating in a club meeting soon.

-When you're ready to complete enrollment, the Club Volunteer Enrollment Coordinator (VEC) who will assist you with the 4-HOnline enrollment process.
+When you're ready to complete enrollment, the Club Volunteer Enrollment Coordinator (VEC) will assist you with the 4-HOnline enrollment process.
+Payment for the annual enrollment fee will be made online (open soon).

-To enroll in the program, families pay a $20 annual fee (includes accident and illness insurance) and $60.00 per youth.
+To enroll in the program, families pay a $20 annual fee per household and $60.00 per youth enrollment. (includes accident and illness insurance)

 Adults who enroll as 4-H volunteers have no additional charge.
 Clubs and/or projects may collect additional fees from families or youth to cover the costs of project materials and 4-H events.